ibm-cloud-docs/hardware-firewall-shared/viewing-logs.md

 # Viewing Log Reports for Hardware Firewall
 {: #viewing-log-reports-for-hardware-firewall}

-Logs are available on a per-IP basis by navigating to the protected device, selecting the **Firewall** tab, and clicking **Actions > Firewall Logs**.
+Logs for your Hardware Firewall are available on a per-IP basis by navigating to the protected device, selecting the **Firewall** tab, and clicking **Actions > Firewall Logs**.
+{: shortdesc}

 Logs are presented in .CSV format and contain the following:

 **Event Type:** The action taken by the firewall (Deny)